miriamsimone/miriamsimone.github.io/_posts/2025-11-22-hair-triggers.md

 categories: [embodiment, mathematics, trauma]
 ---

-When I was a kid, I read about a hair trigger in a book.
+When I was a kid, I read about a gun with a hair trigger, so sensitive that it can be set off by being brushed with a hair.
 The phrase stuck in my mind, and not much stuck back then.
-I barely remember anything from those years, so the things I do remember must be important.
+I barely remember anything from those years, so I figure the things I do remember must be important.

 And here's what I remember: I was a hair trigger.
 I had a hair trigger.
 It was the trauma I inherited from my parents.
 I guess my grandfather beat up my mother, though she never talked about it.
 My parents never hit me - they didn't have to.
 I was born with the hair trigger already installed.